unsubscribe action not working with Tribulant newsletter plugin

 Scott, could you please give me more information on how to debug this issue?
 The request URL you've given - where did it come from?
 Is it from an email sent to a user?
 Does it come through in the footer of a sent newsletter, or something like that?
 I'm wondering specifically because the URL that you received has a parameter called "authkey", and I have the feeling that it's a one-time use key that expired by the time that you (and maybe the reporter?) tried to use it.

-#2 Updated by scott voth over 2 years ago
+#2 Updated by scott voth about 3 years ago

 Hi Boone -